 Khori Dastoor was appointed General Director of Opera San José in Fall 2019.
 As the company’s third general director, Ms. Dastoor oversees all aspects of artistic planning and business operations.
 She has recommitted Opera San José to its founding mission of developing and curating emerging talent, and dedicated the company to become the operatic incubator in the heart of Silicon Valley.

-After enjoying a vibrant operatic career as a lyric soprano on stages throughout North America, Europe, and Asia, California native Khori Dastoor returned home in 2012 to pursue a life in artistic administration.
-A former Opera San José Principal Artist In Residence, she joined the artistic staff of Opera San José in 2013 as Artistic Advisor to the General Director under Irene Dalis, and then as the Director of Artistic Planning for GD Larry Hancock.
-She currently serves as Deputy General Director, and oversees the casting, artist recruitment, negotiations, artistic budget management, interdepartmental communication, audition strategy and industry interface.
-She also serves as liaison to creative teams, city contacts, artist managers and senior staff.
+Ms. Dastoor has been affiliated with Opera San José since joining its resident ensemble of principal artists in 2007.
+After enjoying a vibrant opera career as alyric soprano on stages throughout North America, Europe, and Asia, California native Ms. Dastoor returned home in 2012 to pursue a life in artistic administration.
+She joined the artistic staff of Opera San José in 2013 as Artistic Advisor to the General Director under founder Irene Dalis, and then as the Director of Artistic Planning and Deputy General Director under Larry Hancock.

-Additionally, Ms. Dastoor is Director of the San Francisco District of the Metropolitan Opera National Council Auditions.
-She oversees all aspects of SF MONC, including fundraising, strategic planning, administration, marketing, team stafﬁng, volunteer recruitment and oversight, judge selection, community engagement, corporate sponsorships and institutional partnerships.
-Ms. Dastoor received her Bachelor in Music from New England Conservatory and completed doctoral studies at UCLA, where she was the recipient of the Dean’s Award for the School of Arts and Architecture.
+Ms. Dastoor previously served as Associate Director of the Packard Humanities Institute, responsible for initiatives encompassing arts, music, and archaeology, and as Director of the San Francisco District of the Metropolitan Opera National Council Auditions.
+Ms. Dastoor received her Bachelor of Music from New England Conservatory and completed doctoral studies at the University of California, Los Angeles, where she was the recipient of the Dean’s Award for the School of Arts and Architecture.
 Ms. Dastoor lives in the Bay Area with her husband and two young daughters.